-Given the aggregate nature of these occupation groups, we next explore the impact of the policy on wage dispersion within each occupation group, results that we will return to later in our comparison of competing models of ICT adoption.
+dispersion within each occupation group.
 Specifically, we focus on the difference between the log wage at the 90th percentile of the wage distribution and the log wage at the 10th percentile (the so-called 90-10 gap) within each of the four occupation groups.
-Column 3 in each panel of Table 4 reports the estimated second stage effects while the associated plots are displayed in Figure 9.
-The results suggest an overall rise in wage inequality for non-routine, cognitive work as well as a decline in wage inequality for routine, cognitive work that is only borderline statistically significant.
+Column 3 in each panel of Table 4 reports the estimated second stage effects while the associated year-by-year estimates are displayed in Figure 12.
+The results suggest an overall rise in wage inequality for non-routine, cognitive work as well as a mild decline in wage inequality for routine, cognitive work that is only borderline statistically significant.
 There is no evident effect within manual occupations.
-Thus, the ICT investments not only increased the average return to non-routine, cognitive work but also increased the gap between the most and least productive workers.
-In contrast, the decline in the average return to routine, cognitive work was possibly associated with relative gains for the least productive workers.
+Thus, the ICT investments not only increased the average return to non-